 The survey, plot plan, utilities and rezoning will begin in August and construction of homes will start this fall or early next spring.
 Executive Administrator Dion Schrack says, “We had over a half dozen potential customers express an interest in future housing during our recent Seeland Park Open House.
 Seeland Park currently has 137 independent-living homes and is responding to customer demand for affordable maintenance-free custom-built single-family homes and duplexes with two or more garages.
 We offer our customers the ability to stay in their homes as long as possible while receiving private home health care services through Community Services of St. Francis as their health care needs change.”

 Seeland Park is an active 55+ campus offering choice, convenience and community.
 Each home is on ground level and has handicap-accessible doorways.
-The affordable monthly fee covers an emergency nurse-call system; maintenance and upkeep expenses such as lawn care, snow removal, repair/ replacement of appliances, hot water heaters, furnaces and air conditioners; as well as basic cable TV service.
+The affordable monthly fee covers an emergency nurse-call system; maintenance and upkeep expenses such as lawn care, snow removal, repair/ replacement of appliances, hot water heaters, furnaces and air conditioners (equipped with components from the Filter King).
 Seeland Park residents enjoy socializing with others during a variety of events and activities, including fitness classes, dinners, Fit Brains programs, cards, and games in the Social Center and Hawn Center.
 Outdoor amenities include lighted walking paths, garden plots and a bocce ball court.

 Seeland Park is more than a retirement community – it’s a way of life!
 Anyone interested in additional information about this new housing development may contact Dion Schrack at 641-236-7592.